hapijs/good/README.md

 This example does the following:

-1. Sets up the `console` reporter reporter listening for 'response' and 'log' events and writes them to `process.stdout`.
+1. Sets up the reporter named `myConsoleReporter` listening for 'response' and 'log' events and writes them to `process.stdout`.
-2. Sets up the `file` reporter to listen for 'ops' events and logs them to `./test/fixtures/awesome_log`.
+2. Sets up the reporter named `myFileReporter` to listen for 'ops' events and logs them to `./test/fixtures/awesome_log`.
-3. Sets up the `http` reporter to listen for error events and POSTs them to `http://prod.logs:3000` with additional settings to passed into `Wreck`
+3. Sets up the reporter named `myHTTPReporter` to listen for error events and POSTs them to `http://prod.logs:3000` with additional settings to passed into `Wreck`

+See the [Reporter Interface section of the API documentation](https://github.com/hapijs/good/blob/master/API.md#reporter-interface) on how to configure reporters.

 **NOTE**: Ensure calling `server.connection` prior to registering `Good`. `request` and `response` event listeners are only registered on connections that exist on `server` at the time `Good` is registered.